raamcosta/compose-destinations/README.md

 ```kotlin
 DestinationsNavHost(navGraph = NavGraphs.root)
 ```
 > `NavGraphs` is a generated file that describes your navigation graphs and their destinations.
-By default all destinations will belong to "root", but you can use the `navGraph` argument of the annotation to have certain screens in nested navigation graphs.
+By default all destinations will belong to "root" (@RootNavGraph), but you can create your own nav graphs annotations to have certain screens in other navigation graphs.

 This call adds all annotated Composable functions as destinations of the Navigation Host.